matejsmycka/linux-id/README.md

 ## Dependencies

 linux-id requires `pinentry` to be available on the system.
 If you have gpg installed you most likely already have `pinentry`.

+## Contributing

+Please feel free to open an issue or PR if you have any suggestions or improvements.